Oscars 2019 Winners: The Complete List

 Lifeboat

-Period.
+WINNER: Period.
 End of Sentence.

 End Game